thepeacockproject/peacockprojectorg/docs/intel/faq.md

 ### Missing Items / Maps

 -   If you have recently purchased a DLC and you aren't seeing it in Peacock, make sure you have actually purchased said DLC.
-Then delete the `userdata` folder, and restart the game.
+Then delete the `userdata` folder, and restart the server.

     -   If you have trouble finding the `userdata` folder, [check this example image](https://media.discordapp.net/attachments/833505136290299935/991071183732613200/unknown.png).